DEFRA/epr-backend/docs/architecture/discovery/forms-data-logical-data-model.md

 1. Generate uuid from "site address, material, wasteProcessingType, form submission time".
 Form submission time is used to account for duplicate form submissions.
 This has the advantage of ensuring uniqueness at db level.
 2. Generate a random unique id using ObjectId.
 At code level validation should be done to make sure duplicate ids are not generated for same registrations if form data is replayed.

-Option #2 has been chosen as it makes it easy to evolve list of fields that constitute a unique registration
+Option #2 has been chosen as option #1 would make it difficult to evolve list of fields that constitute a unique registration

 ### Linking registrations to accreditations